quarkslab/kdigger/README.md

 Mount show all mounted devices in the container.
 This is equivalent to use the `mount` command directly but the number of mounted devices and reading path can show you mounted volumes, configmap or even secrets inside the pod.

+### Node

+Node retrieves various information in /proc about the current host.
+It seeks information in `/proc/cpuinfo`, `/proc/meminfo` and `/proc/version` to understand the context of execution of the containers.
+These files are not namespaced and thus leak information about the reality of the underlying node.

+It lists information about the CPU model, the number of cores, the total memory available, the part that is used, the kernel version and some compilation details about it.

 ### PIDNamespace